 Artist’s Palette Death Valley National Park

 Artist’s Palette is the blue, purple, and pink pastel-colored part of the black mountains in Death Valley National Park.
-You’ll see Artist’s Palette about 5 miles into the drive.
+The rainbow colors of Artist’s palette are from volcanic deposits and the oxidation of different metals such as iron.
+You’ll see Artist’s Palette about 5 miles into Artist’s drive.

 There is a small parking lot with vault toilets directly next to an access point for the colorful hills.

 However, I recommend pulling over on the stretch of road just before the lookout point.
-This isn’t marked, so as soon as you see the blues, pinks, and purples, pull over.
-There will likely be other cars there doing the same.
+This isn’t marked, so as soon as you see the vibrant colors on the hills pull over.
+There will likely be other cars doing the same.

-This provides a great location to get some panoramic photos of this awesome landscape.
-To get up close and personal to the hills from here, you’ll cross over a ravine as a shortcut.
+This is where you’ll get the best photos that encompass the entire range of this unique landscape.
+To get up close and personal to the hills from here, you’ll walk over a ravine as a shortcut.
 Or there is a trail to the Artist’s Palette Viewpoint.

 I highly recommend spending time walking around Artist’s Palette.
-There are so many nooks and crannies here that provide ample photo opportunities as well as some quiet if it’s a busy day.
+There are so many nooks and crannies here that provide ample photo opportunities as well as areas with less people to get some quiet if it’s a busy day.

 In general, the best time of the year to visit Death Valley National Park is in the fall, winter, and early Spring months when the temperatures are milder.

-When planning what time of day to do the Artist’s Drive, the morning and just before sunset are the best times to visit this part of Death Valley.
+The ideal times to drive the Artist’s Drive, is in the morning and just before sunset.
 Visiting at these times will avoid the midday desert heat.
 Also, when the sun is bright, it washes out the colors of the mountain.

-All of my Death Valley posts say, to bring water.
+All of my Death Valley blog posts say, to bring plenty of water.
+This is no exception.
 Even though it’s only a 9-mile drive, you’ll want to get out and explore a bit and it’s better to be over-prepared in the desert.
 Also, bring along some snacks and your favorite road trip playlist!

-What to Wear for the Artist’s Drive/Artist’s Palette
+What to Wear for the Artist’s Drive and Artist’s Palette

 Sunglasses, sunscreen, and a wide-brimmed hat are also solid items to have on you when you get out to explore.